acehoss/IFR1-FlyWithLua/README.md

 2. Download and copy `octavi-ifr-1.lua` into FlyWithLua's `Scripts` directory.

 ## Usage
-Ensure your IFR-1 is plugged in before starting your flight.
-The IFR-1 is opened when the script loads.
-If the IFR-1 not plugged in when the script loads, or if it's unplugged and plugged back in, it won't work.
-(You can use FlyWithLua's script reload feature to re-open the device, though.)
+The script attempts to open the IFR-1 on load and periodically rechecks.
+It should automatically connect or reconnect if the IFR-1 is not plugged on start or if it is unplugged and replugged.

 On COM1, COM2, NAV1, NAV2, and AP, pressing the knob button will activate shift mode.
 The leds will all light up and wink to indicate shift mode.
 Shift mode generally makes the knob adjust the value printed in blue above the mode button, but there are some bonus hidden features.